 Taking a vacation often feels like a double-edged sword.
 Vacation is an opportunity to break free from the daily demands of life.
 A permission slip to live carefree, slow down, and really enjoy life.
 Ahhh.
 The joy of having nothing to do and nowhere to be.
 Can you feel it?
 Pure bliss.
 Then you return back to work and reality hits you like a truck, make that an eighteen wheeler!
-As if you didn’t already feel behind before your vacation, you return to hundreds of new emails and numerous voicemail messages waiting for you!
+As if you didn’t already feel behind before your vacation, you return to hundreds of new emails and tens of voicemail messages waiting for you!
 This scenario can be an overwhelming feeling and give you a bad attitude toward taking vacations.
 According to Project Time Off research, 40% of American workers cite the heavy workload awaiting their return as the top challenge in taking time off.
-It does NOT have to be this way.
-I am going to share with you seven simple strategies I use to be able to enjoy my time off, knowing I’ll have a stress-free return from vacation.
+It does NOT have to be this way!
+Utilize these seven simple tips to enjoy your time off, knowing you’ll have a stress-free return from vacation.

 Set up a new folder within your email account named *Review When I Return from Vacation.
-Then, create an automatic rule to forward all of your incoming emails to that folder.
+Then, create an automatic rule to forward all your incoming emails to that folder.
 This is an awesome trick to eliminate the urge to read work emails while on vacation.
-You will not receive the pesky notification that you have xxx new emails in your inbox.
-The temptation for many of us to look is just way too hard.
-Curiosity is a vacation stressor.
+You will not receive the pesky notification that you have XXX new emails in your inbox.
+The temptation for many of us to look is just way too hard and curiosity is a vacation stressor.
 Stop it in its tracks!

 5. Change Your Voicemail

 This is another way of setting clear expectations.
 Let callers know you are out of the office and provide a date of return.
 Also include instructions on who can assist them while you are away and how to get a hold of that person.
 Delegating your responsibilities for while you’re away will reduce the amount of calls you need to return and enable you to have the stress-free return from vacation you hope for.